 - Gender: men are more likely to develop sleep apnea than women, although the risk increases for women after menopause.

-- Structural abnormalities in the airway: some people are born with a narrow airway or with abnormalities in the structure of their throat, which can increase the risk of sleep apnea.
+- Structural abnormalities in the airway: some people are born with a narrow airway or abnormalities in the structure of their throat, which can increase the risk of sleep apnea.

-- Use of certain medications: some medications, such as sedatives and tranquilizers, can relax the muscles in the throat and increase the risk of sleep apnea.
+- Use certain medications: some medications, such as sedatives and tranquilizers, can relax the muscles in the throat and increase the risk of sleep apnea.

 Sleep apnea complications: